slatedocs/slate/source/includes/_endpoint-dataset.md

 Much like `projection` paramter this one accepts a list of fields with their namespace (`datasets` or `variables`).
 T he provided query will be looked up only in the specified fields if a `scope` is provided.
 A special field name `*` is accepted to specify that default fields should be looked for a specific namespace.
-A scope like `dataset.name, variables.*` will search the query in the default variable fields and in dataset name.
+A scope like `datasets.name, variables.*` will search the query in the default variable fields and in dataset name.

 Allowable filter parameters: